KoolKevin723/Weibull-Reliability/README.md

 # Weibull-Reliability
-Software used for quick reliability calculations and analysis
+Software used for quick reliability calculations and analysis.

-Two python tools I made to help with testing needs.

 **WeibullCalc.pyw:**